 Here are some basic tips for keeping your SQL Server running efficiently.
+For eAuto DB "locks", these need to be traced down, suggest a meet with our team and install a trial of Redgate.

 On many occasions we help clients with SQL performance issues, and since it’s something simple to apply we have created this post to share some valuable information.